 The quiet and the solitude that comes from slipping on a pair of snowshoes and navigating the terrain like our ancestors of old.
 Furthermore, the simple majesty of taking a horse down a quiet, snow-packed trail.
 The mark left by ice skates on an icy rink.
 There’s hardly a community anywhere that embodies winter sports more than Petoskey and its wonderful bayfront park.

 Sound like your idea of the best vacation ever?
 Here’s more on all the wonderful winter outdoor activities you can find “Up North” in the Petoskey region of Northern Michigan.

 Let’s begin with skiing.
 Petoskey is a mecca of downhill snow skiing and cross-country skiing.
 Fans flock to the more than 160 ski slopes in the region.
 Many of the slopes are located around the three large resorts in the area.

-Maniacal is one of three main resorts providing up huge amounts of winter sports pleasure.
-Boyne Highlands boasts 55 downhill runs, including Michigan’s longest.
-The network of lifts makes it easy to get to the action.
-The Highlands also has 35 kilometers of trails that lead cross-country skiers through the snow-covered forest.
-In addition, there are also biking options from fat-tire bikes to grip the snow or Sno-Go bikes – those hybrids of biking and skiing.
-Sno-go rentals include complimentary lessons.
+World-class Boyne Highlands is one of three main winter resorts.
+Boyne Highlands has 55 runs, including Michigan’s longest.
+Lifts provide easy access to the action.
+35 kilometers of cross-country ski trails lead through the Highlands’ snowy forest.
+Fat-tire bikes grip the snow, and Sno-Go bikes combine biking and skiing.
+Sno-go rentals include lessons.